 Everyone hates passwords.
 But when it comes to assigning them, don’t take half measures.
 Use only strong passwords that are not easily cracked by hackers.
 They should contain 16-20 characters with a mix of letters and numbers, upper and lowercase letters, and symbols.
 Brute force password crackers will still dismantle many strong passwords, but making it easy for hackers by using your birthday, your pet’s name, or the same password for everything is a truly terrible idea.

 There are plenty of secure password generators online, so you don’t have to think them up for yourself.
 Change your passwords every six months to a year, or as soon as you hear about a data breach of any program you use.
 Oh, and a word about security questions: Lie.
 Do not answer security questions honestly, and change your answers for different setups.
+You can use a password style answer for such questions — comprised of letters and numbers — instead of your first pet’s name, for example.
 This makes it harder for hackers to figure out how to break into your phone based on public information about you online.

 Beware of spam and phishing emails